Content Security Policy (CSP) Guide: From Permissive to Strict Without Breaking the App

 Getting Started: Building Your First CSP (The Safe Way)

 The golden rule of CSP implementation: start with a reporting-only policy, monitor, and then enforce.
 Never deploy a strict policy directly to production without extensive testing.
+Real sites pull in fonts, analytics, payment widgets, and at least one inline script someone forgot about, and you'll find them all the hard way if you skip the report-only phase.

 Phase 1: Report-Only Mode (Safe Discovery)